shinysharky/kaoru_public/README.md

   * "Sing a song in VC!"
   * "Share a meme in the chat!"

+## ⋆.ೃ࿔🌸*:･ Questions and Support

+If you have any questions, bugs or ideas feel free to contact me on discord:

+-> shiny_shark

 ## ⋆.˚🦋༘⋆ Links & Resources

 - [Discord.py Documentation](https://discordpy.readthedocs.io/en/stable/)